a-morales/kwm/kwmc/README.md

         A command with <opt> or <arg> means that an argument of that type is required A command with [opt] means that an argument is optional

+## Create Keybindings

+        Kwm supports two different ways to create a keybind, either through the key-symbol or the key-code.

+        bindsym: accepts a symbol / letter
+        bindcode: accepts a hexadecimal keycode

+            kwmc bindsym mode+mod+mod+mod-key command [opt]
+            kwmc bindcode mode+mod+mod+mod-hex command [opt]

+            [opt]: {app,app,app} -e | {app,app,app} -i
+                    -e: not enabled for listed applications
+                    -i: only enabled for listed applications

+        Any keybinds created with the above commands, will be consumed by Kwm.
+        If you wish to have a keybind that performs some action and still passes through to the target application, the below command can be used.

+            kwmc bind-passthrough mode+mod+mod+mod-key command [opt]
+            [opt]: {app,app,app} -e | {app,app,app} -i

+        To remove a keybind, the unbind command can be used. kwmc unbind mode+mod+mod+mod-key

+        Kwm does support multiple binding-modes.
+A binding-mode is a set of keybinds that will only be active when Kwm enters that state.
+The mode can be specified through the `mode` symbol as seen in the above commands.
+If no mode is set, it will be added to a `default` mode.

+        A binding-mode can be configured to activate a specific mode when a timeout is reached.
+        For this to work, the mode must enable the prefix flag, as well as specify a timeout duration.
+The restore option will default to the `default` mode.
+        The color of the focused-border will be changed to the color associated with the active mode, if one has been set.

+            kwmc mode my_mode prefix on
+            kwmc mode my_mode timeout 0.75
+            kwmc mode my_mode restore mode_to_activate
+            kwmc mode my_mode color aarrggbb

+        To activate a certain binding-mode, the following command must be used. kwmc mode activate my_mode

+        My keybinds can be found [here](https://gist.githubusercontent.com/koekeishiya/8760be63d6171e150278/raw/2b5a6b37e5106570cf02d36ff4e3eed9b11ced9d/Kwm:%2520binds) as an example.

 ### Configure Kwm
         Reload config ($HOME/.kwm/kwmrc)
             kwmc config reload